victorcuevasv/tpcbench/README.txt

 so that it can be sent as part of the AWS CLI request to create the template.
 Consequently, to create the template it suffices to execute the create_vm_templateEC2.sh script as follows

-bash emr\bootstrap\s3fs\create_vm_templateEC2.sh
+bash emr/bootstrap/s3fs/create_vm_templateEC2.sh

 The execution of the script results in the creation of an EC2 instance template named BenchmarkVM.
 When a virtual machine instance is created from this template, the s3fs_init.sh script will be executed, which will install s3fs and mount the tpcds-jars and tpcds-results-test buckets.
 In addition, it will install git, docker, jq, and the databricks-cli.

-The VM can be created directly from the AWS web GUI.
+The VM can be created directly from the AWS web GUI (EC2 > Launch templates > Launch instance from template).
 The benchmark system can then be downloaded to the newly created VM in order to run benchmarking experiments, as it was done in step 1.

 git clone https://victorcuevasv@bitbucket.org/victorcuevasv/tpcdsbench.git

-3) Build the benchmarking infrastructure
+3) Build the benchmarking infrastructure.

+The building process will create the container images to generate the queries, compile the application, and run experiments.
+The instructions in this section cover Databricks, EMR Spark, and EMR Presto.
+However, in the case of Databricks JDBC, additional steps are required due to the JDBC driver used.
+The additional steps to run Databricks JDBC are detailed later in this document.

+3.1) Create the containers.

+The BuildAll.sh script creates the necessary container images, it can be run with the instruction.

+bash emr/BuildAll.sh